dengsgo/go-decorator/GUIDE.md

 $ go get -u github.com/dengsgo/go-decorator
 ```

-### Destination functions and decorators
+### Understand destination functions and decorators

 > Target functions: functions that use a decorator, also known as decorated functions.
 > For example, if a function A uses a decorator B to decorate itself, A is the target function.

-A decorator is a concept that is often used to include decorations on a target function.
+Decorators are also functions.
 When code is run to the target function, it doesn't actually execute it, but runs the decorator it uses.
 The actual target function logic is wrapped into the decorator and allows the decorator to control it.

 ### Customizing decorators

-A decorator is an ordinary `go` Top-level Function of type `func(*decor.Context)`.
+A decorator is an ordinary `go` Top-level Function of type `func(*decor.Context [, ...any])`.
 As long as the function satisfies this type, it is a legal decorator and can be used to decorate other functions in the project code.

 For example, here's a logging decorator that prints the arguments of the called function: